rakitaj/intro-to-computation/syllabus.md

 - Break statement

 ## Class session 3
-Read before: Chapter 2 - Some Simple Numerical Programs
+Read before: Chapter 3 - Some Simple Numerical Programs Session topics:

-Session topics:
 - Looping with **for**
-- Types and mypy
 - Casting variables
 - Techniques to solve problems
   - Exhaustive enumeration aka brute force
   - Bisection search aka eliminate half each iteration

+## Class session 4 - Functions in depth, scope
+Read before: Chapter 4 - Functions, scoping, and abstraction Session topics

 # Tips to succeed
 - If you can't figure out what a chunk of code is doing or why, try hand simulating it and then if possible comparing that result to what the computer produces.